 The ECVAA shall:-

-7.1 receive and validate Metered Volume Reallocation Notification Agent Authorisation requests.
+7.1 receive and validate Metered Volume Reallocation Notification Agent Authorisation requests for BM Units other than Secondary BM Units.
 Each Metered Volume Reallocation Notification Agent Authorisation request shall be submitted separately by the BM Unit Lead Party, BM Unit Subsidiary Party and either one or two MVRNA(s).
 For the avoidance of doubt, the BM Unit Subsidiary Party could be SO.
 The validation checks shall include the following:

 a. checks to ensure that the following data have been submitted: